-Migrant children who meet the entrance requirements must be considered for eligibility, but do not receive preference in the enrollment process.
+Migrant children who meet the entrance requirements must be considered for eligibility.
 They cannot be denied consideration based on their migrant status.

 Independent Toileting

 Children may not be denied enrollment simply because they are not yet using the toilet independently.